dmentipl/plonk/docs/source/overview.rst

 SPH simulation data also include auxiliary files containing globally-averaged quantities output more frequently than snapshot files.
-For example, Phantom writes text files with the suffix :code:`.ev`.
+For example, Phantom writes text files with the file extension ".ev".
 These files are output every time step rather than at the frequency of the snapshot files.

 We store this data in pandas DataFrames.
-Use :py:meth:`load_ev` to instantiate.
+Use :func:`load_ev` to instantiate.

 .. code-block:: pycon